JRasmusBm/git-workshop/03_what_is_a_branch.md

 # What is a branch?

 After having talked about commits, talking about branches almost feels anticlimactic.
-A branch is simply an alias for a commit hash that you can move around in the commit tree.
+A branch is simply an alias for a commit hash that we can move around in the commit tree.

 ```sh
 git log
 ```

-If you look in the brackets next to the commit in the output you will see some variation on the following: `(HEAD -> main)`.
-You can think of HEAD as the red symbol on a map that says "This is your current position".
+If we look in the brackets next to the commit in the output we will see some variation on the following: `(HEAD -> main)`.
+We can think of HEAD as the red symbol on a map that says "This is your current position".

 The symbol indicates that HEAD is currently pointing at the branch main.
 The